just in time training

 Interesting, but not relevant, quick, or helpful.

 When learners can’t apply new information, they forget 75% of it in just six days.
 That’s a waste of your training resources and an employee’s time.
+Just-in-time training solves this.

-In contrast, just in time (JIT) training only includes the information that a learner actively seeks out for an immediate problem.
-When learners access the exact information they need at the right moment, it makes them efficient, engaged, and confident.
+With just-in-time training, learning becomes a breeze, not a chore.
+When learners can access the exact information they need at the right moment, it makes them more efficient, engaged, and confident.

-Just in time training makes work easier for employees.
+Just-in-time training makes work easier for employees.
 Whether they need to know how to upload a piece of content or find the capital of Cambodia, having ready access to information makes your team feel confident in their tasks and will improve their overall process.
 In essence, JIT training is like Google.
 It’s there when you need it to answer your most burning questions.

 The problem with most training content is that it gets outdated quickly, leading employees to think training is a waste of their time.